satellite-image-deep-learning/techniques/README.md

 ### Kaggle - DSTL - segmentation challenge
 * https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection
-* Rating - medium, many good examples (see the Discussion as well as kernels)
+* Rating - medium, many good examples (see the Discussion as well as kernels), but as this competition was run a couple of years ago many examples use python 2
 * 3 (i.e. RGB) and 16-band (400nm - SWIR) images
 * 45 satellite images covering 1km x 1km in both 3-band and 16-band formats.
 * 10 Labelled classes include - **Buildings, Road, Trees, Crops, Waterway, Vehicles**